Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 Instruction set extensions
 --------------------------
-The standard configuration contains the ISA extensions ``M``, ``F`` and ``C``.
-All extensions can be activated and deactivated in the corresponding configuration file to optimize for area, performance and current consumption.
+The standard configuration contains the ISA extensions ``M`` and ``C``.
+All extensions can be activated and deactivated in the corresponding configuration file to optimize for are and current consumption.

 E extension, reduced register set
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A substantial amount of are consumption is caused by the general purpose registers (GPR).
 The number of GPR can be reduced from 32 to 16 for extreme area critical applications, e.g. when the AIRISC core simply replaced the implementation of a state machine (FSM).
 Additionally, some optional control and status registers (CSR) are deactivated when applying the E extension.

 C extension, compressed instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The C extension introduces 16 bit instructions and the strict demand on 32 bit alignment is relaxed.
 The 16 bit compressed instructions are decoded to their 32 bit equivalent in the first pipeline stage.
 For correct operation, the used memory has to support 32 bit read accesses with 16 bit alignment.

 M extension, harware multiplier/divider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^